 The Supreme Court issued a ruling resolving the national issue of whether same sex couples have a constitutional right to marry, along with all of the rights and responsibilities that come with the institution of marriage.

 The ruling has put to rest a long standing fight by same sex couples to be entitled to create the institution of marriage.
 The ruling has significant legal implications for same sex couples in Arizona who choose to marry.
-Same sex couples will have the same rights and obligations all married couples share, including the creation of community property, the right to inherit property of the other, and the financial obligation to financially support each other, and, presumably, the right to be covered on the other spouse’s group health insurance plan.
+Same sex couples will have the same rights and obligations all married couples share.
+These rights include the creation of community property, the right to inherit the property of the other, and the financial obligation to support each other financially, and, presumably, the right to be covered by the other spouse’s group health insurance plan.